gustavoghp87/native1/README.md

 Simple React Native app testing Native-Base components, useState, useEffect, Axios requests and variables mapping

-It has a buttom that requests a tuit to Atlas DB through maslabook.herokuapp.com and shows it
+It has a button that requests a tuit to Atlas DB through maslabook.herokuapp.com and shows it